joshuaombasa/RANDOM-PASSWORD-GENERATOR/README.md

 Your new random password will be displayed on the page and can be copied by clicking the (control + C )

+Development

+This application was built using Javascript, HTML, and CSS.
+The code is open source and contributions are welcome.